 As a basic requirement for entry into the SES, applicants must provide evidence of progressively responsible leadership experience that is indicative of senior executive level management capability and directly related to the skills and abilities outlined under the Mandatory Technical Qualifications and Executive Core Qualifications.

 The application process used to recruit for this position is RESUME-ONLY.
 The applicant must address the Mandatory Technical Qualifications (MTQs) and Executive Core Qualifications (ECQs) within their resume.
-Resumes may not exceed seven (7) pages.
+Resumes must not exceed seven (7) pages.